 Vague explanations

-Use terms: conservation, force, field, potential, flux, etc.
+Use words like conservation, force, field, potential, flux, and so on.

-Write clearly; if you make a mistake, cross out neatly
+Write clearly, and if you make a mistake, cross it out neatly.

 January-February